lxhem03/Echobot1/docs/COMMANDS.md

-ask - Chat with AI using the bot spectrum - or /sox Generate spectrum from audio paste - Paste text to katb.in website virustotal - Scan files or URLs for viruses using VirusTotal phishcheck - Check domains and emails for phishing/security threats wot - Check website, domain, and IP reputation using WOT and AbuseIPDB
+ask - Chat with AI using the bot spectrum - or /sox Generate spectrum from audio paste - Paste text to katb.in website shortner - Shorten URLs with Bitly API and generate QR codes virustotal - Scan files or URLs for viruses using VirusTotal phishcheck - Check domains and emails for phishing/security threats wot - Check website, domain, and IP reputation using WOT and AbuseIPDB